Canon EOS: Autofocus

 All Canon EOS cameras are autofocus-capable.
 The first EOS camera, the EOS 650, contained Canon's first implementation of phase-detection autofocus in a single-lens reflex camera.
 In phase-detection systems, incoming light from the camera lens is split into two beams by the primary mirror; one travels towards the viewfinder, and another travels to a digital image sensor with one or more sensitive areas.
 The data collected by the sensor is processed to determine how far the focal point must be moved, and in what direction, to achieve correct focus.
 The EOS 650's autofocus system only contained one horizontally-oriented autofocus point; future EOS cameras contained more points with other orientations.
 Before the replacement of traditional phase-detection autofocus in the EOS series, top-line EOS cameras had either 61 or 65 user-selectable autofocus points.

-With the addition of live preview and video modes to DSLRs, neither of which are compatible with secondary-sensor phase-detection autofocus due to the mirror being folded up during operation, Canon introduced a contrast-detection autofocus system—wherein the primary image sensor utilizes the hill climbing method to find the focus distance with peak contrast and thus correct focus—specifically for these modes.
-This was later refined with the introduction of Canon's proprietary Hybrid CMOS AF system in 2012, which utilized phase-detection pixels within the primary image sensor to perform coarse focus-finding, followed by contrast detection hill-climbing to refine focus.
+The addition of live preview and video recording to the series created new challenges.
+As both features require the primary mirror of the camera to be folded such that the image sensor is always exposed to light from the lens, the secondary image sensor used for phase detection receives no light and cannot be used to achieve focus.
+To resolve this issue, Canon introduced a contrast-detection autofocus system—wherein the primary image sensor utilizes the hill climbing method to find the focus distance with peak contrast and thus correct focus—specifically for these modes.
+This was later refined with the introduction of Canon's proprietary Hybrid CMOS AF system, which utilized phase-detection pixels within the primary image sensor to perform coarse focus-finding, followed by contrast detection hill-climbing to refine focus.
 In both cases, secondary-sensor phase-detection was still used for viewfinder-based still photography.
 Subsequent iterations of Hybrid CMOS AF increased frame coverage and focus accuracy.

 With the EOS 70D, Canon integrated phase-detection autofocus into the primary sensor with the proprietary Dual Pixel CMOS AF system.
 In this system, each pixel in the focus area on the primary sensor is split into two photodiodes that can be read independently for autofocus and simultaneously for capture, which allows high autofocus frame coverage with no penalty to image quality.
 The introduction of DPAF brought autofocus performance during live preview and video mode in line with secondary-sensor phase detection autofocus methods and provided a robust autofocus method for Canon's then-emerging EOS mirrorless cameras.
 Dual Pixel CMOS AF II, introduced with the mirrorless EOS R5 and R6, increased autofocus frame coverage from 80% to nearly 100%.